Teast

 Tokyo

-As the capital and largest city of Japan, Tokyo is the epicenter of the nation's political, economic, and cultural activities.
+Tokyo, the capital and largest city of Japan, is the epicenter of the nation's political, economic, and cultural activities.
 It's a vibrant metropolis packed with entertainment, dining, and shopping options, making it an exciting place to live and work.
 For English teachers, Tokyo offers numerous opportunities in language schools, international schools, and private tutoring.
 The city's large expat community provides a supportive network, making the transition easier for newcomers.

 Osaka